-Sally Struthers grew up on Portland's eastside, and graduated from Grant High School in 1965; and silly as it may sound, we were both kind of tickled to be seeing a hometown girl up on stage.
-But there's a little more to it than that...
+Sally Struthers grew up on Portland, Oregon's eastside, and graduated from Grant High School in 1965; and silly as it may sound, we were both kind of tickled to see a hometown girl up on stage.
+There's a little more to it, though.

 Guess what – guess what – guess what?!?!?
 Sally Struthers is here with her family!
 I’m going to carve meat for them!
 Can’t talk now - gotta go.
 [Click]